When will the July 2021 Washington D.C. Bar Exam results be released?

-How will you find out whether you passed the D.C. bar exam?
+How will you find out whether you passed the Washington D.C.
+July 2021 bar exam?

-You will be notified of your exact score via mail.
-An alphabetical list of successful applicants will be posted in the office of the Clerk on the second floor of the Courthouse.
+According to the Committee on Admissions, you will be notified of your exact score via mail.
+The Committee also posts an alphabetical list of successful applicants on the second floor of the Courthouse.
 This list will also be posted on the D.C. website here.

-Note: We heard last time that if you only took the essay portion of the bar exam, that your name was not posted and instead you were alerted by mail whether you passed.
-If you have other information regarding this, please let us know in the comments below or email us at firstname.lastname@example.org so we can keep this post updated!
+Note: We heard last time that if you only took the essay portion of the bar exam, the Committee did not include your name on the posting.
+Instead, the Committee alerted you via mail with your results.
+If you have other information regarding this, please let us know in the comments below or email us at firstname.lastname@example.org so we can update this post!

 I’m worried I failed!
 Can I reserve a spot for tutoring or a course?

 Yes.
-If you are reading this pre-bar exam, you can reach out to us ASAP for tutoring.
+If you are reading this pre-bar exam, you can reach out to us anytime for tutoring.
 If you are reading this post-bar exam, you are still welcome to reserve a spot for one of our courses or services.
 The best deal that we offer for your money is our highly regarded, small group Uniform Bar Exam Course.
-It also fills up the most quickly as spots are very limited.
-So we highly recommend early application or reservation.
-It is tailored to exactly what is tested on the Uniform Bar exam.
-Note: You are not required to use the spot if you temporarily reserve the spot.
+This course fills up quickly because spots are very limited!
+We highly recommend applying early and reserving your spot early!
+We tailor this course to the Uniform Bar Exam. *Note: If you temporarily reserve a spot, you are not required to use the spot.
 It will merely be held for you.

-If you are one of the lucky ones that only has to take the essay portion of the DC bar exam, you should also check out our myriad additional resources, including our MEE One-Sheets (for sale in our online store), an MEE Seminar and our MEE Course.
-We also offer private tutoring for the UBE.
-Note: We limit the number of students for private tutoring and that can attend our seminar and course so we recommend you reserve your spot early.
+If you are one of the lucky ones that only need to take the essay portion of the Washington D.C.
+Bar Exam, you should also check out our myriad of additional resources, including our MEE One-Sheets, our MEE Seminar, and our MEE Course.
+We also offer private tutoring for the UBE. *Note: Space is limited so we recommend you reserve your spot early.

-Note, just because you reserve a spot (as your plan B!) does not mean you will “jinx yourself!”
-In fact, most of our students who reserve a with us end up not needing it (even though they are convinced they failed!).
-Why is this?
-It is because feelings do not correlate with results!
-This is is why — even if you are absolutely convinced you failed — you may have indeed passed!
+Just because you reserve a spot (as your plan B!) does not mean you will “jinx yourself!”
+In fact, most students who reserve a spot with us end up not needing it (even though they are convinced they failed!).
 Please see this post about how to deal with worrying about bar exam results before they are released!
-You are also welcome to call us (248-228-5547) or email us (email@example.com) if you find you cannot stop worrying.
+You are also welcome to contact us if you find you cannot stop worrying.

-If you want to come up with your “plan B” early, read this post: “I failed the Washington D.C.
+If you want to come up with your “plan B” early, check out this post: “I failed the Washington D.C.
 Bar Exam.
 What should I do?”
-Having a plan B will help relieve anxiety while you wait for results.
+Having a plan B can help relieve anxiety while you wait for results.

-While you wait for your July 2019 Washington D.C.
-Bar Exam results to be released, we recommend that you read these articles:
+While you wait for July 2021 Washington D.C.
+Bar Exam results, check out these articles:

-- Plan a nice post-bar exam vacation (or “bar moon” as some call it).
+- Plan a nice post-bar exam vacation (or “bar moon” as some call it!).
 Anywhere.
-Being in an “in-between” stage of your life can be difficult in some ways, but in other ways, it gives you an excuse to take a break!
+Being in an in-between stage of your life can be difficult in some ways, but it gives you an excuse to take a break!

-- Figure out a plan of attack for if you fail and if you pass.
-We have some stellar ideas on “The Art of Waiting for Bar Exam Results”.
-This will help you come up with your “plan A” and “plan B”.
+- Figure out a plan of attack if you fail and if you pass.
+We have some stellar ideas on “The Art of Waiting for Bar Exam Results.”
+This will help you come up with a plan A and a plan B.

 If you failed the bar exam:

-- I failed the Washington DC bar exam.
+- I failed the Washington D.C.
+Bar Exam.
 What should I do?
-This is tailored to Washington D.C.!
+This article tailors its advice to Washington D.C.!

 - I failed the bar exam.
-What should I do?
-Here is a detailed step-by-step guide on what to do!
+What should I do? contains a detailed step-by-step guide on what to do!

 - If you took the Uniform bar exam, read this post on what to do if you failed the Uniform Bar Exam, as well as this post on what your UBE score report means.

-- How to pass the bar exam the second time around: five things to do differently.
+- How to pass the bar exam the second time around: 5 things to do differently.

 - Should I rewatch lectures if I fail the bar exam?
 Generally, the answer is no.

-- How to tell your boss you failed the bar exam: What to say and what not to say.
+- How to tell your boss you failed the bar exam: This includes some tips on how to start this conversation.